ringo-hoshii/discord-bot/README.md

 just plain no.

-i will never be able to get off Vim again... i am now the hostage of my own choice and i'm saying it in a more (typed ee with one key press again) humorous way i'm actually grateful for my choice
+i will never be able to get off of Vim again... i am now the hostage of my own choice and i'm saying it in a more (typed ee with one key press again) humorous way i'm actually grateful for my choice